agcai/AppGames/index.md

 <p>Your information, including Personal Data, may be transferred to — and maintained on — computers located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ than those from your jurisdiction.</p>
 <p>If you are located outside China and choose to provide information to us, please note that we transfer the data, including Personal Data, to China and process it there.</p>
 <p>Your consent to this Privacy Policy followed by your submission of such information represents your agreement to that transfer.</p>
-<p>App will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.</p>
+<p>App Games will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.</p>

 <h2>Disclosure Of Data</h2>